espsrc/droplets/docs/jupyter.md

 What you're looking at is the Notebook dashboard.
 This is where you manage your files, notebooks, and kernels.
 The Files tab shows the files in your directory.
 The Running tab keeps track of all your processes.
 The third tab, Clusters, is used for parallel computing and won't be discussed further in this tutorial.
 You should see now the files of the droplets repository.

-You can do several things, for example you can navigate to any file, for example click on the file `environment.yml` to see its contents.
+You can do several things: you can navigate to any file: for example, click on the file `environment.yml` to see its contents.
 You can close the browser tap when finished.
-You can also Upload files or create new ones.
+You can also upload files or create new ones.
 You can even press New > Terminal to start a bash terminal in your web browser!

 ![](images/jupyter_file_terminal.gif)